External Affairs Directorate

 - Office of Citizenship and Applicant Information Services

-The Office of Legislative and Intergovernmental Affairs (OLIA) supports the USCIS mission by maintaining effective relationships with Congress.
-OLIA promptly responds to concerns from congressional stakeholders and shares updates on USCIS policy changes with those stakeholders.
+The Office of Legislative and Intergovernmental Affairs (OLA) supports the USCIS mission by maintaining effective relationships with Congress.
+OLA promptly responds to concerns from congressional stakeholders and shares updates on USCIS policy changes with those stakeholders.
 These actions enhance understanding of the immigration process and promote the development of sound immigration legislation, policy, and practices.
-OLIA ensures that the USCIS director, deputy director, and other USCIS leaders are well-informed of congressional activity and legislation affecting the agency.
+OLA ensures that the USCIS director, deputy director, and other USCIS leaders are well-informed of congressional activity and legislation affecting the agency.

 - The Legislative Affairs Division informs and advises USCIS leadership on congressional activity, informs Congress of USCIS policies and priorities, provides Congress with technical assistance on proposed legislation, briefs members and their staff on agency operations and policies, and supports agency leadership for congressional hearings.